getAlby/bitcoin-connect/README.md

 Lightning wallet connect exposes the following events:

 - `lwc:connected` window event which fires when a wallet is connected and window.webln is ready to use
+- `lwc:connecting` window event which fires when LWC is connecting to a wallet
+- `lwc:disconnected` window event which fires when user has disconnected from their wallet
 - `lwc:modalclosed` window event which fires when Lightning Wallet Connect modal is closed

 Current wallets supported: